artdecoweb/zavr.co.uk/splendid/pages/index/7-feb.md

 <ul>
  * Setup the front-end testing infrastructure by allowing _Zoroaster_ tests to have persistent context.
  * Update the structure in _Splendid_ to have components directory with the new AjaxMenu, don't override package.json if it exists, rework example pages.
+ * Come up with a web-interface where dependencies can be updated quickly, e.g., if I update `@a-la/jsx`, then `@idio/frontend` needs to be updated so that `@idio/core` can access the new feature or bugfix in the JSX.
+This is a requirement for _Moderne_, however can be implemented in MNPJS.org as well.
 </ul>